Virtual Environments For Software Development

 (venv) $ pip3 install jupyterlab

-Do not forget to update the requirements.txt
+Do not forget to update the requirements.txt file after the installation is finished.

-, you will see that Jupyter Lab installed a lot of dependencies libraries,
+If you run pip freeze, you will see that Jupyter Lab installed a lot of dependencies libraries,

 so the list of requirements is now much larger.